artsy/artsy.github.io/_posts/2018-02-06-apogee-technical-retrospective.markdown

 Add-ons also have a somewhat complex permissions and authentication model.
 The [documentation][] provided is a great illustration of why _complete_ documentation is not necessarily _effective_ documentation.
 If you already understand what you're doing, the docs are a good reference, but I found them difficult to learn from.

-Permission vary wildly depending on the execution context.
+Permissions vary wildly depending on the execution context.
 For example, the `onOpen` callback is able to make network requests when the script is run as an attachment to a spreadsheet, but not when deployed.
 This makes it difficult to populate our menu UI, which is based off an API response.
 I learned to not have confidence everything was working until I saw it work end-to-end.

 One other peculiarity of Google's API is how UI callbacks work.
 You could create a menu for your Add-on with the following code: